-Master of Science in Special Education with Nevada Licensure in Special Education and Endorsement for Generalist Resource Room
+Master of Science in Special Education with Nevada Licensure in Special Education and Endorsement for Generalist Resource Room (Nevada Only)

 Dr. Lucinda K. Kramer